dlorent/teleport/docs/5.0/preview/database-access.md

 When setting up Teleport database service with AWS RDS or Aurora, it must have an IAM role allowing it to connect to that particular database instance.
-An example of such policy is shown in the [AWS RDS/Aurora](#aws-rdsaurora-postgresql) section above.
+An example of such a policy is shown in the [AWS RDS/Aurora](#aws-rdsaurora-postgresql) section above.
 See [Creating and using an IAM policy for IAM database access](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) in AWS documentation.

-Teleport database service uses default credential provider chain to find AWS credentials.
+Teleport database service uses the default credential provider chain to find AWS credentials.
 See [Specifying Credentials](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) for more information.